rthennan/ZerodhaWebsocket/README.md

   -   You can perform such testing without disturbing the actual code
   -   Default values - `15` and `35` - 3:35 p.m. - **Valid**
 #### 3. Customize lookupTables > lookupTables_Nifty500.csv with additional instruments
+  - The lookupTables directory **WILL NOT** be downloaded as it is included in .gitignore.
+This is to ensure you do not accidentally overwrite any customization when you pull changes from the Repo
   - lookupTables > lookupTables_Nifty500.csv is the only persistent list that will automatically be updated (only additions) without removing older instruments.
   - If you wish to subscribe to additional instruments other than Nifty500, Nifty and BankNifty Options, add them to lookupTables_Nifty500.csv
   - Use the existing Symbols and TableNames in the file as a reference.
   - The symbols have to be valid for Zerodha.
 Use the [Zerodha Instrument Dump](https://api.kite.trade/instruments) to validate
-  - Ensure the TableName does not have any blank spaces or special characters.
+  - Ensure the TableName has no blank spaces or special characters other than `_` (underscore).
   - The TableName will be created in the databases the next time DAS_main.py or lookupTablesCreator.py are run
   - If you haven't provided this file when DAS_main.py is run, nifty500Updater.py as a part of it will create lookupTables_Nifty500.csv
      -  The auto-generated file will contain